Bruce Chorpita

-Bruce F. Chorpita is an American researcher and clinical psychologist who has worked in multiple academic and government leadership positions addressing youth mental health and improvement of clinical practice.
+Bruce F. Chorpita (born February 25, 1967), is an American researcher and clinical psychologist who has worked in multiple academic and government leadership positions addressing youth mental health and improvement of clinical practice.
 He currently is Professor of Psychology at the University of California, Los Angeles.
 He received his Ph.D. in psychology from the University at Albany, State University of New York.
 He is widely published in the areas of children's mental health services, with funding from the National Institute of Mental Health, the Hawaii Departments of Education and Health, the John D. and Catherine T. MacArthur Foundation, the Annie E. Casey Foundation, and the William T. Grant Foundation.
-He is co-founder and president of PracticeWise, reflecting his commitment to making knowledge and science work better to improve the lives of children and families.

 Education

 In May 1989, Chorpita graduated from Brown University in Providence, Rhode Island with a Bachelor of Arts in Psychology.
 Following the completion of his undergraduate career, Chorpita went on to pursue a doctoral degree from the University at Albany, under the mentorship of David H. Barlow, Ph.D, ABPP.
 While at the University at Albany, Chorpita authored his thesis, Family Influences on Cognitive Processing in Children with Anxiety, as well as his dissertation, Influences of Over-Controlling Parenting Style on Anxiety and Negative Affect: An Evaluation of Preliminary Structural Etiological Models.
 Chorpita completed his Pre-doctoral Clinical Residency at the University of Mississippi Medical Center in Jackson, Mississippi under the mentorship of Ronald S. Drabman, Ph.D, ABPP.
-Chorpita was awarded his Ph.D. in Clinical Psychology from the University at Albany in Albany, New York in August of 1997.
+Chorpita was awarded his Ph.D. in Clinical Psychology from the University at Albany in Albany, New York in August 1997.